Anna DeCosta Banks: Legacy

-When Banks died, the society gave her the tribute: "All ages, classes, races, called her blessed".
+When Banks died, the community honored her with the tribute: "All ages, classes, races, called her blessed".
 Banks had such a significant effect on nursing within the state of South Carolina that the Medical University of South Carolina named a wing of their hospital after her.
 In 1930, Banks passed away and was known as the oldest nurse working in South Carolina at the time.
 In addition, the name of the Hospital and Training School for Nurses was changed to McClennan-Banks Hospital.
 However, this hospital closed in 1977.